 Tantric sexuality can be quite different to what you’ve been doing so far.
 Be mentally prepared for a few things that will lay the foundation for your experience.

 1. You Need To Surrender Your Ego And Focus On Both Spiritual And Physical Intimacy

 When you get intimate with your partner guided by tantric principles, you learn to focus on the person and their energies – it isn’t just about the physical aspects of your partner.
 The sexual pleasure you experience together is not the purpose of the act, but the means to a deeper spiritual and emotional connection.
 This should help you experience greater joy and gain a better understanding of your partner as well.
-To do this, you will need to be prepared to surrender your ego and give in to the natural rhythms of the sexual act.4
+To

 2. You Slow Down With Tantric Sex, But Your Senses Experience Much More

 Foreplay is one of the most central aspects of the experience of tantric sex.
 The orgasm is not the end goal here.
 So, prepare to spend much longer than you normally do in the “build-up.”
 This is considered a vital part of the whole act of intimacy and is to be prolonged.
 As one author on tantric practice advises, aim at just three deliberate strokes where you would normally have rushed through around 30.
 You might think this will kill the passion, but each sensation becomes heightened when you slow everything down.5

 You might end up being intimate for hours on end, pausing only to meditate together.
 When you finally climax, it will usually be a more intense experience because you are so tuned

 3. You Get To Explore Both Your Masculine And Feminine Side